zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 ### 1. Disable zoom in mode bar

-Your date range may never be so small such that time makes an appearance in the date axis.
-In either case, recall that zooming into the chart also has the same effect.
+Your starting date range may never be so small such that time makes an appearance in the date axis.
+Even so, recall that zooming into the chart also has the same effect.

-Thus, if the zoom feature is of less importance to you, you can opt to disable zoom along the x-axis via the `fixedrange` property:
+You can opt to disable zoom along the x-axis via the `fixedrange` property:

 ```python
 fig.update_xaxes(fixedrange=True)
 ```

+This is viable option if the zoom feature is of less importance to you, and if your _starting_ date range is always large enough such that time never appears in the date axis.

-Of course, this still does not resolve when the date range is in fact small.
+Of course, this still does not resolve when the starting date range is in fact small.
 So let us proceed!

 ### 2. Change tick label format